Should You Customize Your Resume for Every Job Application?

 You might not always think about it, but your resume — just like your cover letter — deserves a little fine-tuning for every job you chase.

 Job hunting is already a massive time drain, right?
-But here’s the truth: putting in that extra effort to personalize your resume can seriously up your odds of scoring an interview.
+But here’s the truth: putting in that extra effort to personalize your resume can triple your chances of landing an interview.
+Why Bother Customizing Your Resume?

-Recruiters Can Tell When It’s Generic
+Recruiters Can Spot Generic Resumes Instantly

-Customizing shows effort, curiosity, and genuine interest in this role — not just any job available.
+Customizing shows curiosity, effort, and genuine interest in this role — not just any job available.

 The Hidden Gatekeeper: ATS Scanners